THE PRESCRIPTION: How to get out of your mind, so you can gain clarity

 You can always bet that your judgment is rooted in the fear of reliving some sort of pain.
 Find out what it is, and clean it up.

-About: brands are alive is a Transformation Studio for mindful entrepreneurs and pathfinders who seek to embody their truest Essence, to build an exciting brand, and a business that makes them feel alive.
+About: brands are ALIVE is a transformational space for mindful & creative entrepreneurs and pathfinders who seek to build a brand of full self-expression and a business of passion, purpose, and (more) profit.

 If you enjoyed this piece, join our newsletters for more